drews256/json-api/README.md

 }

 const jsonApi = new activeJsonApi('example')
-//Updating the Store adds the JSON to the store namespaced utilizing the Resources type jsonApi.updateStore(json)
+// Updating the Store adds the JSON to the store namespaced utilizing the Resources type jsonApi.updateStore(json)

-//Simple Getters allow you to grab resources
+// Simple Getters allow you to grab resources

-//State of the store
+// State of the store
 jsonApi.store.getState() =  { 'articles' : [ { object Object } ] }

-//Resources by id
+// Resources by id
 jsonApi.getObject('articles', 2) = json

-//All Resources by resource type jsonApi.getAll('articles') = [ { object Object } ]
+// All Resources by resource type jsonApi.getAll('articles') = [ { object Object } ]

-//It keeps the state consistent no matter how many times you load JSON into the store jsonApi.updateStore(json)
+// It keeps the state consistent no matter how many times you load JSON into the store jsonApi.updateStore(json)

 // It merges objects by ID when you update the store with objects that have the same ID